zserge/zserge.github.io/input/log.md

 log.h
 =====

-log.h is a ultra-leight logging library for [nikl](nikl.html) framework.
+log.h is a ultra-light logging library for [nikl](nikl.html) framework.
 You can use it to profile your code or debug time-critical parts.

 idea